Oak Ridges—Markham (federal electoral district): Boundaries

 (d) the part of the City of Markham lying north and east of a line drawn from the western town limit east along 16th Avenue, south along McCowan Road, east along Highway No. 7, and south along 9th Line to the southern town limit.

 Members of Parliament

-This riding has elected the following member of the House of Commons of Canada:
+This riding has elected the following members of the House of Commons of Canada: